Upper Váh region: Považský hrad

-A romantic ruin of medieval Gothic castle is making an essential silhouette on the right side of the river Váh, near Považská Bystrica.
+Považský Hrad is a ruin of medieval Gothic castle is making an essential silhouette on the right side of the river Váh, near Považská Bystrica.
 It is built on a cliff 497 meters above sea level.
 Due to its location it was one of the most important castles guarding the valley of the river Váh, location of the castle is attractive also nowadays because it is set above important rail and road routes.
 At the peak of its fame it was home of around 400 people.
 It is famously known as an "eagles nest" of the important noble family of Podmaniczky, which controlled most of the region.

 Budatín Castle

 Budatín castle is a castle in north-western Slovakia.
 It was built as a guarding castle in the second half of the 13th century near the confluence of the Kysuca and the Váh, where tolls were collected.
 At the beginning of the 14th century, originally royal fortress passed into the hands of Matthew Csák and the castle, especially towers were fortified, and inside the fortress a new palace was built.